core.time.mono_time_impl.op_binary - multiple declarations

 This is generally fine, and by its very nature, converting from

-any type of seconds
+system ticks to any type of seconds (hnsecs, nsecs, etc.) will

-introduce rounding errors, but if code needs to
+introduce rounding errors, but if code needs to avoid any of the

-small rounding errors introduced by conversion, then it needs to
+small rounding errors introduced by conversion, then it needs to use

-property and keep all calculations in ticks
+MonoTime's property and keep all calculations in ticksticks

-rather than using Duration
+rather than using Duration.

 Arguments